Radiologic Technologist vs. Radiologist: Shedding Light on the Differences

 Radiologic technologist vs. radiologist: Important qualities

-Both jobs are well suited for anyone with an interest in technology since imaging equipment is at the heart of the radiology field.
+Both of these careers are a good destination for anyone with an interest in technology since imaging equipment is at the heart of the radiology field.
 However, some personalities may find they’re a better fit for one job over the other.

+Radiologic technologists have a more patient-facing role than radiologists.
+This necessitates professionals who are patient and inclusive, allowing all patients to feel valued and acknowledged, according to Horton.
 Radabaugh suggests that rad techs should be empathetic since they’ll be working directly with patients in what may be a scary or stressful medical situation.
-Many healthcare professionals want to see the difference they’re making up close and personal, which would make radiologic technologist a great option for you.
+The ability to manage others is useful as well since rad techs sometimes need to balance interacting with patients, time constraints and the precise imaging work needed.
 You’ll be well suited for a rad tech job if you have a calming personality and enjoy working with both technology and people alike.

-Radiologists need plenty of commitment to their job since they’ll need lots of schooling to enter the field and may need to work long hours once they land their dream job, says Radabaugh.
-This may be the job for you if you have a deep love of learning, enjoy the challenge of solving a problem through diagnostic imagery and don’t necessarily want to work one-on-one with patients.
+Radiologists need plenty of determination and commitment since they’ll need lots of education to enter the field and may need to work long hours once they land their dream job, says Radabaugh.

 Which career will you choose?

-Now that you know all the details of a career as a radiologic technologist vs. a radiologist, you can make an informed decision about which career path is best for you.
-Your personality, salary expectations and the length of time you’re willing to spend in school are all factors to consider as you weigh your options in the radiology field.
+Now that you better understand the differences between these two common radiology-focused careers, you can make an informed decision about which career path is best for you.
+Your personality, salary expectations and the length of time you’re willing to spend in school are all factors you’ll want to consider as you weigh your options.

-If you think becoming a radiologic technologist is right for you, get an in-depth answer to the question What Does a Radiologic Technologist Do?
+If you think becoming a radiologic technologist is right for you, check out “How to Become a Radiologic Technologist: Examining Your Path.”

-1Completion time is dependent on the number of courses completed each term.
+3Completion time is dependent on the number of transfer credits accepted and the number of courses completed each term.